Etienne-Liebetrau/amazon-guardduty-user-guide/doc_source/guardduty_upload_lists.md

    + For **Format**, choose your list's file type\.
    + Select the **I agree** check box\.
    + Choose **Add list**\.

+ ** NOTE  **

+ The S3 path cannot contain a folder.
+It must be a bucket root object

 ## To Activate or Deactivate Trusted IP Lists and Threat Lists<a name="activate-procedure"></a>